Jalingpp/Geth4MEST/README.md

 # Geth4MEST
 This is a go-ethereum version changed for MEST experiments.
-Geth4MEST is based on go-ethereum@v1.9.20 and change the transaction structure for non-primary key queries.
+Geth4MEST is based on go-ethereum@v1.9.20 and change the transaction structure (`core/types/transaction.go`) for non-primary key queries and change the transaction commit to the data storage engine (`miner/worker.go`).
+Other related modifications are ignored here.

 ## Build Geth4MEST